-We used a variety of different products on different parts of the caravan, but did use specialist cleaners.
+We used a variety of different products on different parts of the caravan but did use specialist cleaners.
 It’s always worth checking your handbook in case your manufacturer advises against the use of certain cleaning products.

 Clean the roof

 Starting with the roof, dilute a specialist caravan cleaner, like Fenwicks in a bucket of warm water.
 To reach the roof, get someone to help you up and down the step ladder and to pass you the equipment you need.
-Unlike in the video, we would advise using a much taller platform ladder with high handrail or even a platform.
-Also it’s advisable to get someone to hold the ladders at all times.
+Unlike in the video, we would advise using a much taller platform ladder with a high handrail or even a platform.
+Also, it’s advisable to get someone to hold the ladders at all times.
 Always take care when working at height.

 Starting from the top, give your caravan a good hose down to wash away any loose dirt.
 Rinse the roof and thoroughly wet all the sides to remove any grit or residue.
 If you don’t have access to water and a hosepipe in your storage location, use a garden pump sprayer to rinse your caravan down.
 Don’t use a high pressure jet washer as this could be harmful to the caravan’s sides and seals.

 Next pay attention to any black streaks which every caravan seems to suffer from!
 Using a black streak remover, like Mellerud, dab onto a microfibre cloth and then rub over the black streaks.